Last Updated on November 26, 2019 by Michael Brockbank

 6. Comment On Other Sites

 One thing that has helped me over the past couple of years is commenting on other websites.
 In a way, it’s like networking through the use of someone’s work.
-It doesn’t hurt that many sites offer reciprocal links back to your own blog.
+And some sites will let you link back to your own blog in the comment section.

 7. Promote You’re “For Hire.”